WidgetKing/cpextra/docs/variables/preference.md

 ### Description

 Captivate includes certain special gestures for navigating the course on mobile devices.
 Namely, the ability to swipe left and right to move forward or backward one slide.
 For branching projects this may be undesirable.
-To disable this behaviour, create the xprefDisableGestures variable and assign it a negative value (like: false or 0)
+To disable this behaviour, create the xprefDisableGestures variable and assign it a positive value (like: true or 1)

 This will also disable pinch and zoom gestures.